sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 the original variable and a prediction variable.
 Value prediction produces code with the following invariant:

-*Let x be some variable in the program, pred(x) is its predicted value and real(x) is its real value.
+*Let x be some variable in the program, pred(x) be its predicted value and real(x) be its real value.
 A TLS task that reads pred(x) will be squashed whenever real(x) != pred(x).*

 The following example from [Li et al.](https://people.apache.org/~xli/papers/vpw03-software-value-prediction.pdf)